-If an enrollee has identified a representative, all notices or other correspondence that must be sent to the enrollee per the regulations at $\underline{42 \text{ CFR Part } 422}$ or $\underline{423 \text{ Subpart M}}$ must be sent to the enrollee's representative instead of to the enrollee.
+If an enrollee has identified a representative, all notices or other correspondence that must be sent to the enrollee per the regulations at 42 CFR Part 422 or 423 Subpart M must be sent to the enrollee's representative instead of to the enrollee.
+Plans may send notices or correspondence to both the representative and enrollee, but are not required.